 - Low-cost shared hosting environments, with monthly costs in the $5-$8 per month range (some even lower).
 We’ve found that with good quality caching and site backup tools employed, these hosting platforms can serve small businesses reasonably well.
 In the spirit of “you get what you pay for”, they come with a couple of disadvantages.
 First, the server infrastructure used typically doesn’t render pages on the viewer’s end as fast as higher-priced services.
 Secondly, it is incumbent on the site owner to periodically do site backups to ensure the site can be restored if there is a site crash for some reason.
 Generally this is not a problem so long as the site owner does the proper site backup and maintenance.

 - WordPress-specific Managed Hosting accounts.
 These hosting accounts are designed to be “WordPress optimized” and offer much more extensive host-managed services.
 These account types typically range in the $15-30 per month range.
-There are some good, established specialists in this type of account service.
-Also, some of the better known hosting companies who have been active in the “low-cost” category mentioned above are beginning to offer this managed hosting type of account as well.
-Some of them are offering substantial initial signup discounts.
 These services provide faster page load times, nightly site backups and much more extensive hand-holding support for the client.

 - It is possible to begin a new site on one of the lower-cost options and transfer the site later, but we generally recommend beginning with one of the “managed hosting” accounts.
 They clearly provide a better customer experience, and we believe are well worth the additional monthly expense for the extra performance, security, and value for the money provided.